LaureZanna/website/content/home/opportunities.md

    fellowships are available if you are interested in joining our group.
 Please be in touch as soon as possible if you are planning to apply for the fellowships below.

-- 2 Postdoctoral Research Assistants in Climate and Ocean Physics are now advertised, with start date in spring/summer 2018

 - NERC Postdoctoral and Advanced Research Fellowships: deadline October